Appearance

 - Right-click to close the polygon and finish the measurement.

-The area is displayed in square meters (m²).
+The area is displayed in your project's units (see Measurement Units below).

 Tips